cademirci/cademirci.github.io/_posts/2020-05-08-some-things-about-css-animations.md

 > First of all I want to say that, if CSS provides a solution for something about style, never write a JavaScript code.
 CSS is always stronger, cleaner and faster on that.
 It stands for “Cascade Style Sheet” in the first place and it is probably one of the most well-designed languages in the world.
 I love JavaScript but I can surely say that, JavaScript’s style functions should be used if and only if there is not a CSS solution, or we do not know how to do it with CSS.
 Actually the second is more possibly.

-So I changed my mindset into use CSS animations as soon as I able to do it.
+So I changed my mindset into use CSS animations as soon as I am able to do it.
 Here is some little examples:

 <br><br>